maxHolsch/Anthology/Design.md

 todo:
 [X] question nodes
-[ ] where do the nodes go? how do they separate?
-[ ] what does the d3 logic look like?
 [ ] Would we like the nodes to look better than this?
 Go through figma mcp, see if this is actually in line with that is described
-[ ] prompt node logic for clicks (with multiple prompts) [ ] have it be pull quotes instead of nodes?
+[ ] prompt node logic for clicks (with multiple prompts) [X] have it be pull quotes instead of nodes?
-[ ] what do the nodes in the back look like? could they get that cool hairl-like sparking structure? what if there were shooting stars across the network?
+[ ] what if there were shooting stars across the network?
-[ ] What is our stack?
+[X] What is our stack?

 ## Project Overview